isomerpages/mti-cap/index.md

           description: ""
           url: ""
   - infobar:
-      title: What is CAP?
+      title: '"What is The Committee Against GST Profiteering (CAP)?'
       subtitle: About
       button: Learn more
       url: /testing-page
-      description: The Committee Against GST Profiteering (CAP) investigates feedback on alleged profiteering or unjustified price increases of  essential products and services...
+      description: CAP investigates feedback on alleged profiteering or unjustified price increases of essentials, using the upcoming Goods and Services Tax (GST) increase ...
   - infobar:
       title: Share your Feedback
       description: Provide details about cases of alleged profiteering or unjustified